-A Message to Stakeholders
+A Message to Stakeholders 2

-Contents
+Contents 3

-1. Intr oduction 4
+1. Introduction 4

 1.1 Purpose of SAFECOM Guidance 4

 1.2 Report Methodology 5

 1.3 Use of SAFECOM Guidance 6

 1.4 Key Changes and Updates 8

-2. Em ergency Communications Priorities 9
+2. Emergency Communications Priorities 9

 2.1 Priority 1: Governance and Leadership 9

-2.2 Priority 2: Planning and Procedures .10
+2.2 Priority 2: Planning and Procedures 10

-2.3 Priority 3: Training, Exercises, and Evaluation .12
+2.3 Priority 3: Training, Exercises, and Evaluation 12

-2.4 Priority 4: Activities that Enhance Communications Coordination .13
+2.4 Priority 4: Activities that Enhance Communications Coordination 13

-2.5 Priority 5: Standards-based Technology and Infrastructure .15
+2.5 Priority 5: Standards-based Technology and Infrastructure 15

-2.6 Priority 6: Cybersecurity .16
+2.6 Priority 6: Cybersecurity 16

-3. Bef fore Applying .17
+3. Before Applying 18

-3.1 Review the NECP and SCIP .17
+3.1 Review the NECP and SCIP 18

-3.2 Coordinate with Statewide Emergency Communications Leaders .17
+3.2 Coordinate with Statewide Emergency Communications Leaders 18

-3.3 Recognize Changes in the Emergency Communications Ecosystem .17
+3.3 Recognize Changes in the Emergency Communications Ecosystem 18

-3.4 Understand Federal Grant Requirements and Restrictions 23
+3.4 Understand Federal Grant Requirements and Restrictions 24

-4. Elig gible Activities
+4. Eligible Activities 27

-4.1 Personnel
+4.1 Personnel 27

-4.2 Planning and Organization 27
+4.2 Planning and Organization 28

-4.3 Training .30
+4.3 Training 31

-4.4 Exercises .
-32
+4.4 Exercises 33

-4.5 Equipment .33
+4.5 Equipment 34

-5. Em ergency Communications Systems and Capabilities 37
+5. Emergency Communications Systems and Capabilities 38

-6. Gra Ints Management Best Practices .38
+6. Grants Management Best Practices 39

-7. Fur nding Sources .
-39
+7. Funding Sources 40

-Append Appendix A - Acronym List
+Appendix A - Acronym List A-1

-Append lix B - Technology and Equipment Standards and Resources B-1
+Appendix B - Technology and Equipment Standards and Resources

 Appendix C - Emergency Communications Resources

-Append Appendix D - Compliance Requirements for DHS GrantsD-1
+Appendix D - Compliance Requirements for DHS Grants

-1. Introduction
+Introduction 1.

 The Department of Homeland Security (DHS) is mandated by the Homeland Security Act, 6 U.S.C. § 571 to administer responsibilities and authorities relating to the SAFECOM Program.
-Within DHS, the Cybersecurity and Infrastructure Security Agency (CISA) is responsible for developing coordinated guidance for federal grant programs for public safety communications.
-As a result, CISA develops the annual SAFECOM Guidance on Emergency Communications Grants (SAFECOM Guidance) as a reference guide for entities applying for federal financial assistance for emergency communications projects.
+Within DHS, the Cybersecurity and Infrastructure Security Agency (CISA) is responsible for developing coordinated guidance for federal grant programs for public safety communications.2 As a result, CISA develops the annual SAFECOM Guidance on Emergency Communications Grants (SAFECOM Guidance) as a reference guide for entities applying for federal financial assistance for emergency communications projects.
 While only entities funding emergency communications projects with DHS grant funding are required to comply with the SAFECOM Guidance (see Appendix D), all entities are highly encouraged to follow the recommendations within this document to ensure interoperable, resilient, and fully effective communications.

-The SAFECOM Guidance provides general information on eligible activities, technical standards, and other terms and conditions that are common to most federal emergency communications grants.
-It aims to ensure that policies and standards across federal grant programs provide a consistent approach to improving emergency communications nationwide.
-The SAFECOM Guidance achieves this consistency by aligning recommendations with the National Emergency Communications Plan (NECP).
+The SAFECOM Guidance provides general information on eligible activities, technical standards, and other terms and conditions that are common to most federal emergency communications grants.3 It aims to ensure that policies and standards across federal grant programs provide a consistent approach to improving emergency communications nationwide.
+The SAFECOM Guidance achieves this consistency by aligning recommendations with the National Emergency Communications Plan (NECP).4

-SAFECOM is a public safety-driven program sponsored by CISA, which develops policy, guidance, and future efforts by drawing on SAFECOM member expertise and recommendations.
+SAFECOM is a public safety stakeholder-driven program sponsored by CISA, which develops policy, guidance, and future efforts by drawing on SAFECOM member expertise and recommendations.
 The DHS Science and Technology Directorate also supports SAFECOM-related research, development, testing, evaluation, as well as the acceleration of standards.
 SAFECOM works to build partnerships among all levels of government, linking the strategic planning, technical support, and implementation needs of the emergency response community with federal, state, local, tribal, and territorial governments, to improve communications.

-Additionally, CISA consulted members of the Emergency Communications Preparedness Center (ECPC), which coordinates roles and activities of agencies across the Federal Government to improve interoperable public safety and emergency response communications.
-ECPC consists of 14 federal departments and agencies representing the government's broad role in improving coordination of emergency communications efforts, including information sharing, planning, regulation, policy, operations, grants, and technical assistance.
-Together, SAFECOM members and federal partners coordinate on emergency communications policy and standards to ensure projects are compatible, interoperable, and most importantly, meet needs of end-users.
+Additionally, CISA consulted members of the Emergency Communications Preparedness Center (ECPC), which coordinates roles and activities of agencies across the federal government to improve interoperable public safety and emergency response communications, ECPC consists of 14 federal departments and agencies representing the government's broad role in improving coordination of emergency communications efforts, including information sharing, planning, regulation, policy, operations, grants, and technical assistance.
+Together, SAFECOM members and federal partners coordinate on emergency communications policy and standards to ensure projects are compatible, interoperable, and most importantly, meet the needs of end-users.